 Also in Nov 1935, the 'hated collaborator' Wang Jingwei

 barely survived an attempted assassination.
-Wang is someone who as a Chinese nationalist is somewhat misunderstood; he accurately foresaw (1) that Japan's forces were so superior to Chinese forces, (2) that tremendous suffering would be caused to China, and (3) he calculated that China would be better off by cooperating with Japan instead of throwing everything into the resistance.
+Wang is someone who as one of the original Chinese nationalists is now called a traitor; he accurately foresaw (1) that Japan's forces were superior to Chinese forces, (2) that tremendous suffering would hence be caused to China by Japan, and (3) he calculated that China would be better off by cooperating with Japan at the time instead of throwing everything into the resistance.
+A more nuanced approach that would allow China to muster her strength in the western areas while ceding the coastal areas to the Japanese.
+At one time, Wang was the stronger political force than Chiang.

 Japan had it's own political upheavals: in Feb 1936, some army officers attempted to overthrow the civilian led government and murdered several senior government officials.
 The plotters were executed, but their actions (like the Manchurian Incident itself) had the effect of driving the country further in the direction of militarism and "showing a stronger hand in China".